telerik/ajax-docs/api/server/Telerik.Web.UI/RadButtonIcon.md

 ## Properties

+###  PrimaryHoveredIconUrl `String`

+Gets or sets the URL to the image showed when the Primary Icon is hovered.

-###  ShowPrimaryIcon `Boolean`
+###  PrimaryIconBottom `Unit`

-Gets or sets a bool value indicating whether the RadButton will show the Primary Icon.
+Gets or sets the bottom edge of the Primary Icon, relative to the RadButton control's wrapper element.

 ###  PrimaryIconCssClass `String`

 Gets or sets the CSS class applied to the Primary Icon.

-###  PrimaryIconUrl `String`

-Gets or sets the URL to the image used as Primary Icon.

-###  PrimaryHoveredIconUrl `String`

-Gets or sets the URL to the image showed when the Primary Icon is hovered.

-###  PrimaryPressedIconUrl `String`

-Gets or sets the URL to the image showed when the Primary Icon is pressed.

 ###  PrimaryIconHeight `Unit`

 Gets or sets the Height of the Primary Icon.

-###  PrimaryIconWidth `Unit`

-Gets or sets the Width of the Primary Icon.

-###  PrimaryIconTop `Unit`

-Gets or sets the top edge of the Primary Icon, relative to the RadButton control's wrapper element.

-###  PrimaryIconBottom `Unit`

-Gets or sets the bottom edge of the Primary Icon, relative to the RadButton control's wrapper element.

 ###  PrimaryIconLeft `Unit`